Toxantron/scrumonline/doc/Deployment-Apache.md

 ```

 ## Configuration
-COnfigure Apache to run the application from the _src_ directory and make sure to ether `AllowOverride All` or move the rewrite rule from _.htaccess_ to the VirtualHost config.
+Configure Apache to run the application from the _src_ directory and make sure to ether `AllowOverride All` or move the rewrite rule from _.htaccess_ to the VirtualHost config.

 With _.htaccess_: